teabranch/amazon-chat-completions-server/docs/guides/packaging.md

 # Packaging Guide for PyPI

-This guide outlines the steps to package the `open-amazon-chat-completions-server` project and publish it to the Python Package Index (PyPI).
+This guide outlines the steps to package the `open-bedrock-server` project and publish it to the Python Package Index (PyPI).

 ## Introduction